ngmaibulat/training-sql/README.md

 \o out.txt          Send output to out.txt
 \o                  Restore output to CLI
 \o |cmd             Send output to cmd

+\copy ...
+Perform SQL COPY with data stream to the client host
+\echo [STRING]      Write string to standard output

 \dt                 List all tables in the current database.
 \d, \describe       Show detailed information about a table or view.